shaharyarrahmad/shops/readme.md

 # Pinelab Shop
+Pinelab believes ecommerce expertise can be for anyone.
+The Pinelab Shop provides all business owners an eCommerce platform, with all the best practices included, for selling online.

-The Pinelab shop is a multi-customer SaaS webshop built with Vendure and Angular.
+The Pinelab Shop is a multi-customer SaaS webshop built with Vendure and Angular.
 1. `storefront` contains the Angular storefront.
 This storefront is use in static hosted HTML files.
 An example can be found in `demo-shop/index.html`
 1. `vendure` contains the vendure backend.
 The backend uses Vendure's channel feature to support multiple customers.